pocketzworld/creator-docs/pages/learn/studio/guides/creating-your-first-world.md

    After laying out your **Lights** and **Objects**:
    - Make sure all Lights and stationary Meshes are marked **Static** or **Baked**
    - In the Lighting Panel select **Generate Lighting** to calculate your new Lights and Shadows.

+### **Step 6: Testing**
+You should use **Play Mode** in Unity and the built in tools to test your world prior to uploading and publishing it to everyone.

+1. If you're not in Play Mode, go ahead and enter it by hitting the `Play` button.
+2. You should see your Highrise avatar appear in the World.
+The behavior will be the same as what you would see in the Highrise app.
+3. You can add additional users as **Virtual Players** via `Highrise > Studio > Virtual Player`.
+You'll see these additional avatars spawn in your world and they can be controlled in their own virtual player windows.
+4. Walk around the world and make sure everything is as you'd expect.
+5. Exit **Play Mode** by pressing the `Play` button once again.

+### **Step 6: Uploading**

+You're now ready to upload your work to the [Highrise Creator Portal](https://create.highrise.game/).
+Once uploaded, your world will exist as a **private draft**, and you'll be able to enter it with your Highrise user from the Highrise app.
+You'll also be able to invite specific Highrise users to test your world with you.

+1. Select the `Upload` button to the right of the `Play` button
+2. Select `Upload to a New World`
+3. Select `Upload`

+Highrise Studio will upload and process your build to prepare it for deployment to the different platforms (iOS/Android/etc.).
+This process happens automatically and you can check the status of it by going to the `Builds` tab of the uploaded world in the Creator Portal.

+Once the build has completed processing, you will see it under `My Worlds` in the world directory of the Highrise App.

+### **Step 7: Updating The Description and Images**

+Next let's update the title, introduction, description, and images of our world in the Creator Portal.

+1. In the world page, click on the `...` button on the top right
+2. Select `Edit World`
+3. Let's change the name to "Rotating Green Block", the introduction to "A green block that rotates", and the description to "My first tutorial world complete with a green block that rotates!"
+4. Upload an icon for the world
+5. Upload some sample images for the world
+6. Click `Save` to save your changes

+### **Step 8: Release**

+Visit the Builds tab once again and you'll notice a `Release` button next to the latest build you uploaded.
+When you're ready, hitting the `Release` button will make your world public for everyone to visit.

 ---
 **Congratulations!
 You've Created Your First World**